-I know what it’s like to be put into a chokehold to get keys away from you at six months pregnant.
+I know what it’s like to be put into a chokehold while your keys are taken away from you—while being six months pregnant.

 I know the pain of being told where and how you would get shot to death if you ever defied that person.

-I remember the pain of having the locks changed on your home and your bank accounts drained so that you and your six-week-old newborn were suddenly without a home or money for diapers.
+I remember the pain of having the locks changed on my home and my bank accounts drained so that I and my six-week-old newborn were suddenly without a home or money for diapers.

 I remember the tears dripping down onto my son’s face as we hid in a room afraid of the mood that would meet us on the other side of the door.

 I know the pang of hunger when you cannot afford food or clothes because your paycheck gets taken from you…month after month.

 “F*ck you” started to sound a lot like “I love you” because I heard it so often.

 I can tell you what it’s like to look over your shoulder all day every day in case he was angry…wanting to see what was coming your way.